falcosecurity/falco-website/content/en/docs/concepts/event-sources/_index.md

 ### How It Works

 Each event source operates in an isolated thread, where events are generated, consumed, and evaluated by Falco’s rule engine.
 Rules are partitioned by event source, meaning each rule applies to a specific source and is triggered exclusively by events from that source.

+{{% pageinfo color=warning %}}
 Falco does not support correlating events from different sources.
+{{% /pageinfo %}}

 By default, Falco enables event collection from all known sources, including `syscall` and other data sources added through plugins.
 The behavior can be customized using Falco's configuration.